Enclavely/tailor/readme.txt

 = Free and open-source =

-Despite being full of premium features, Tailor is completely free and open-source.
+Tailor is completely free and open-source.
 Use it to help create your next website or contribute to the project on [Github](https://github.com/andrew-worsfold/tailor/)

 We're keen to get your feedback so that we can make Tailor better!
-Say hi at [@tailorwp](https://twitter.com/tailorwp) or [@andrewjworsfold](https://twitter.com/andrewjworsfold)
+Contribute to the GitHub project, leave a comment on the WordPress plugin page or get in touch on Twitter ([@tailorwp](https://twitter.com/tailorwp) or [@andrewjworsfold](https://twitter.com/andrewjworsfold))

 == Installation ==